 The child tax credit is for taxpayers with qualifying children — and they can claim this on top of the earned income credit and credit for child and dependent care expenses.
 The child tax credit could be worth up to $1,000 per child living in your household.

-- $55,000 for married filing separately, head of household or widower
+- $75,000 for single, head of household or qualifying widow or widower

 - $110,000 for married filing jointly